yugabyte/yugabyte-db/docs/content/preview/troubleshoot/active-session-history.md

 type: docs
 ---

 Active Session History (ASH) provides a current and historical view of system activity by sampling session activity in the database.
 A database session or connection is considered active if it is consuming CPU, or has an active RPC call that is waiting on one of the wait events.
-ASH exposes session activity in the form of SQL views, which can be used to analyze and troubleshoot performance issues.

-ASH is exposed as SQL views so that you can run analytical queries, aggregations on it for analysis, and troubleshooting.
+ASH exposes session activity in the form of [SQL views](../../explore/ysql-language-features/advanced-features/views/) so that you can run analytical queries, aggregations for analysis, and troubleshoot performance issues.
 So, you need to enable [YSQL](../../api/ysql/) or [YCQL](../../api/ycql/) to run ASH for YSQL or YCQL sessions.

-ASH facilitates analysis by recording wait events related to YSQL, YCQL, YB-TServer requests while they are being executed.
+Currently, ASH is available for [YSQL](../../api/ysql/), [YCQL](../../api/ycql/), and [YB-TServer](../../architecture/yb-tserver/) processes.
+ASH facilitates analysis by recording wait events related to YSQL, YCQL, or YB-TServer requests while they are being executed.
 These wait events belong to the categories including but not limited to _CPU_, _WaitOnCondition_, _Network_, and _Disk IO_.
 Analyzing the wait events and wait event types lets you troubleshoot, answer the following questions and subsequently tune performance:

 - Why is a query taking longer than usual to execute?